Social

 Equitrans strives to conduct business operations in accordance with all applicable health and safety requirements, as established by the U.S. Occupational Safety and Health Administration (OSHA) and other regulatory bodies, as well as relevant industry best practices.
 Regulatory compliance is the first layer of our safety practices but is by no means our only safety focus.

 All Equitrans employees are held accountable for following safety procedures, and employees and contractors are encouraged to demonstrate proactive safety leadership.
 Employees are empowered to identify risks and hazards and provide resolution strategies to minimize the potential for incidents throughout our organization.
-We have a comprehensive Health, Safety, and Environmental (HSE) Policy, to which all employees and vendors must adhere.
-We also heavily invest in training for our employees regarding health and safety procedures, offering both online and in-person sessions to ensure all of our employees have the opportunity to participate.
+All employees and vendors must adhere to our Health, Safety, and Environmental (HSE) Policy, which was initially published in 2019.
+With a deliberate focus on Equitrans’ stringent safety principle in late 2022, we made the decision to update our current HSE Policy to include more robust language regarding our environmental principles.
+We expect to publish our enhanced HSE Policy in 2023.
+We also heavily invest in training for our employees regarding health and safety procedures, offering both online and in-person sessions to ensure all our employees have the opportunity to participate.
 It is essential for our employees to be well-informed on how to stay safe while working.
+Through our safety orientation and annual safety summit, Equitrans also maintains a robust contractor safety program, designed to ensure that everyone working on our behalf understands and follows our health and safety policies.
+Additionally, we require all affiliated Equitrans partners to implement stringent safety programs that meet our policy standards.

 Since 2018, our commitment to the ZIP Today platform has been transformed into a way of life at Equitrans.
-Three safety subcommittees within our HSE team — representing operations, construction, and office employees — developed an enhanced “way-of-life mentality” that is exhibited throughout our operations.
+The three safety subcommittees within our safety team representing operations, construction, and office employees developed an enhanced “way-of-life mentality” that is exhibited throughout our operations.
 In line with our corporate safety objectives, each committee developed and tailored safety target assignments for implementation across their respective areas.
 The basis for the transformation was our Incident with Serious Potential (ISP) concept, a risk-based system focused on precursors of incidents, near-misses, and observations.
 Identifying precursors enables us to build safety practices that help prevent accidents from occurring.
 In accordance with ZIP Today, it is also important that our contractors share our enthusiasm, philosophy, and “way-of-life mentality” toward safety and environmental excellence.
 Equitrans offers contractor awards to individuals, crews, and companies demonstrating exceptional safety and environmental performance.

 Hazard Identification

-Incident Investigations
+Incident Investigation

-For every safety-related incident or observation that transpires, regardless of whether an injury occurred, we carry out a comprehensive incident investigation — the results of which help us to learn and improve.
-Our investigation process starts with the root cause and what precursors may have led to the incident’s occurrence.
-The front-line supervisor leads the investigation, with assistance from the HSE team, and includes experts familiar with the event and its circumstances.
-Next, we evaluate and identify solutions to prevent a similar incident from occurring again.
+We also evaluate and identify solutions to prevent a similar incident from occurring.
 This process may involve multiple departments within Equitrans, as the corrective actions identified may encompass multiple functions within the work processes.
-For each incident in which an injury does occur, we record the nature of the incident, as prescribed by the OSHA Injury/Illness Recordkeeping Guidelines.
+For incidents where an injury does occur, we record the nature of the incident, as prescribed by the OSHA Injury/Illness Recordkeeping Guidelines.
 This record serves as another source of information for our incident investigations.
 We actively communicate each incident or observation across Equitrans and, more importantly, share the identified corrective actions as a method of education.
 Safety bulletins, alerts, and training materials are often available to supplement this communication.

 Safety Education and Training